youngchingjui/young-and-ai/README.md

-# Yongin AI Website (Private)
+# Young & AI Website

-This is the private repository for the Yongin AI marketing/website.
-It is a Next.js application that hosts the main content for yonginai.com.
+This repository is for the Young & AI NextJS website.
+It is a Next.js application that hosts the main content for youngandai.com.

-## Repository visibility

-- This repository is private and is not intended for public distribution.

 ## Hosting and deployment

 - Production
   - Hosting: AWS EC2 (our managed server).
-  - Domain & DNS: Squarespace manages the yonginai.com DNS.
-The root domain is configured in Squarespace to point to the EC2 server.
+  - Domain & DNS: Squarespace manages the youngandai.com DNS.
+The root domain is configured in Squarespace to points to the EC2 server.
-  - Notes: The main production site (yonginai.com) is served from the EC2 instance.
+  - Notes: The main production site (youngandai.com) is served from the EC2 instance.
 - Preview deployments
   - Hosting: Vercel.
   - Usage: Used for preview builds for branches and pull requests.
 - Subdomains
-  - There are additional subdomains under yonginai.com that are maintained in other repositories and may or may not be hosted on the same EC2 server.
+  - There are additional subdomains under youngandai.com that are maintained in other repositories and may or may not be hosted on the same EC2 server.

 ## Local development